sameersrivastava13/Vaccine-Tracker-App/Documentation/documentation on setting Flask.md

 * The more Python projects we have, the more likely it is that we need to work with different versions of Python libraries, or even Python itself.

 * Newer versions of libraries for one project can break compatibility in another project.
-So In that case, virtual environment solves the issue.
+So In that case, the virtual environment solves the issue.

 -----> Python comes bundled with the **_venv_** module to create virtual environments.